Northern Pacific Railway: Into the twentieth century

 The Northern Pacific steadily improved after the turn of the century.
 Together with the Great Northern, the Northern Pacific also gained control of the Chicago, Burlington and Quincy Railroad, gaining important access to Chicago, the central Middle West and Texas, as well as the Spokane, Portland and Seattle Railway, an important route through eastern and southern Washington.
 Its physical plant was upgraded continuously, with double tracking in key areas and automatic block signaling along its entire main line.
 This in turn gave way to centralized traffic control, microwave communications, and radio communications as time progressed.

 The Northern Pacific continuously maintained and upgraded its equipment and service.
 The road helped pioneer the 4-8-4 Northern type steam engine and the 2-8-8-4 Yellowstone.
 It was also among the first railroads in the country to dieselize—beginning with General Motors’ FTs in 1944—albeit among the last to complete dieselization, not doing so until 1960 owing to low cost (albeit low quality) coal reserves in Wyoming.

 The Northern Pacific's premier passenger train, the North Coast Limited, was among the safest and finest in the nation, suffering only one passenger fatality in nearly seventy years of operation.

 By 1900, most of the remaining land-grant holdings were located west of Montana, in the "western district".
 The railroad still hoped to sell this land, both to provide operating funds and to populate the region to provide new markets to sustain the railroad.
 Nearly all the good farmlands had been sold, leaving large tracts of grazing land or timber.
 The grazing acreage was poor quality and difficult to sell.
 However, the timber lands were of high quality; much of these were sold to Frederick Weyerhaeuser.

 Unification of the Hill Lines

 In later years, Louis W. Menk became president of the Northern Pacific, and then he brought it together with the Chicago, Burlington and Quincy Railroad, the Great Northern Railway, and the Spokane, Portland and Seattle Railway on March 2, 1970, to form the Burlington Northern Railroad.
 The merger was allowed despite a challenge in the Supreme Court, essentially reversing the outcome of the 1904 Northern Securities ruling.
 A 900 mi portion of the former Northern Pacific mainline in Montana was spun off to form the Montana Rail Link.
-However, as of January 10, 2022, BNSF ended their lease of the former Northern Pacific right-off-way to the MRL and is set to return to the direct management of the BNSF.
+However, as of January 10, 2022, BNSF terminated its lease of the former Northern Pacific right-of-way to the MRL which is set to return to the direct management of the BNSF.